narslan/pipeline/README.md

 ```sh
 go run cmd/job/main.go -config dataflow.conf
 ```
-Optionally you can give `-concurrency n` flag to the CLI.
-This regulates the number of concurrent executions of some stages of the pipeline.
-Default is the number of logical cores of the CPU of the host machine.
-It is better to leave the default value here.
-It can be used to measure the relationship between concurrency and performance.

 For example, if we try the following command, we'll get a slower duration of execution.
 ```sh
 go run cmd/job/main.go -config dataflow.conf -concurrency 1